Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 1. `dynamic-mapping-ui`: (nodejs) [npmjs JSONata](https://www.npmjs.com/package/jsonata) and
 2. `dynamic-mapping-service` (java): [JSONata4Java](https://github.com/IBM/JSONata4Java)

-differences in more advanced expressions can occur.
+Differences in more advanced expressions can occur.
 Please test your expressions before you use advanced elements.

 The Paho java client uses memory persistence to persist its state (used to store outbound and inbound messages while they are in flight).
 When the microservice restarts this information is lost.
 The microservice can not use the default `MqttDefaultFilePersistence` of the paho client.
 See [Issue](https://github.com/eclipse/paho.mqtt.java/issues/507)